eXascaleInfolab/clubmark/README.md

 Circulo is an excellent framework until you don't run evaluations on the large networks, don't need to specify per-algorithm time/memory constraints and in case the default pipeline is sufficient, which was not the case for me.

-## Functionality
+### Functionality
-### Generic Benchmarking Framework
+#### Generic Benchmarking
-The generic functionality is based on [PyExPool](https://github.com/eXascaleInfolab/PyExPool), which provides \[external\] applications scheduling for the in-RAM execution on NUMA architecture with capabilities of the affinity control, CPU cache vs parallelization  maximization, limitation of the consumed memory and maximal execution time for the whole execution pool and per each executor process (called worker, which is an executing job).
+The generic benchmarking functionality is based on [PyExPool](https://github.com/eXascaleInfolab/PyExPool), which provides \[external\] applications scheduling for the in-RAM execution on NUMA architecture with capabilities of the affinity control, CPU cache vs parallelization  maximization, limitation of the consumed memory and maximal execution time for the whole execution pool and per each executor process (called worker, which is an executing job).

 The benchmarking framework specifies structure and provides API for the:
 - optional *generation of datasets* using specified executable(s);